shree0007/Symfonyproject_Website/README.md

 # BASIC WEBSITE

 This is a group assignmnet for the course 'Symfony Framework'.
 The assignment is to create a basic website with different navigation pages using Symfony framework .
-The website contains nva links: home, F1 Race, gallery, contact, and About BCH.
+The website contains nav links: Home, F1 Race, Gallery, Contact, and About BCH.

 ## Technologies used